pankaj1909/serverless-image-api/README.md

-# Instagram-like Image Service API
+# Serverless Image Service API

 ## Overview
 A scalable image upload and management service using AWS Lambda, S3, and DynamoDB with LocalStack for local development.